DCVNPS/dcvnps/README.md

 Exercise files for each video can be found in the `exercise-files` folder, which contains the code files at the start state and end state for each video.
 If at any point you wish to jump in to a specific video's exercise files, be sure to run `npm install` to install your dependencies.
 Please note that not every video will have exercise files.

-I recommend you start with the `start-here` folder (go ahead and rename it), and make changes in that directory as you work through each video.
-The completed app is in `completed-app`.

 **Note**
 Always make sure you make a copy of `.env.sample`, rename it to `.env`, and add in the necessary environemtn variables for both the JWT secret and the MongoDB connection string.